vksbhandary/research-paper-notes/notes/BERT.md

 ## Language pretraining

 __Masked Language Model__: is used for For pretraining BERT as a pretraining objective.
 It is inspired by cloze task.
-While pre-training, random tokens from inputs are masked and the objective is to predict original tokens based on context.
-Contextual representation in BERT fuse both left and right context, which help in predicting the token.
+Bi-directional conditioning allows the input to indirectly see itself and model could predict target word in a multi-layered context.
+Therefore inorder to prevent this, some random tokens from input sequence are masked while pre-training and the objective is to predict original tokens based on context.
+Contextual representation in BERT fuse both left and right context, which help in predicting the masked token.

+1. The final hidden vectors corresponding to the mask tokens are fed into an output softmax over the vocabulary (as in a standard LM).
+1. This task create mismatch between pre-training and finetuning as __[MASK]__ token doesnt appear in downward task's input (its downside of this approach)
+1. To mitigate above downside, for each 15% of selected tokens:
+	- 80% of the times selected token is replaced with __[MASK]__
+	- 10% of times selected token is replaced with random token
+	- 10% of times selected token is left unchanged

 __Next Sentence Prediction (NSP)__:
-In addition to MLM, next sentence prediction task is jointy pre-trained using text pairs, for downstream tasks that uses text pairs as input.
+In addition to MLM, next sentence prediction task is used to pre-train the model using text pairs.
+As many downstream NLP tasks are based on relationships between two sentences.
+Monolingual corpus can be used to pre-train model for binarized *binarized next sentence prediction* task.
+1. 50% of times when choosing sentences A and B, B is actual next sentence that follows A (labeled as __InNext__).
+1. 50% of time A and B are random sentences from corpus(labeled as __NoNext__).

 ## Model Architecture

 BERT is a multi-layer bi-directional Transformer encoder based on vanilla Transformer.
 The paper uses two model.
 BERT BASE has 12 transformer blocks, 768 Hidden size and 12 self-attention heads.
 BERT LARGE has 25 transformer blocks, 1024 Hidden size, 16 attention heads.
 BERT BASE has same size as OpenAI GPT  model.

+## Input/Output Representations

+In order to make BERT able to handle tasks which require pair of sentences and a single sentence, it is trained in both settings.

+1. To represent two pair of sentences in a single sequence token __[SEP]__ is used to seprate them.
+1. For a given token its input representations is constructed by adding corresponding token, segment, position embedding
+1. First token of every sequence repreents special class token __[CLS]__.
+1. Final hidden state of __[CLS]__ token is used as aggregate sequence representation for classification.
+1. Paper uses Wordpiece embedding with only 30k token vocabulary.

+## Pretraining data
+For BERT pre-training BooksCorpus (800M words) and English Wikipedia (2500M words) are used.
+For wikipedia only text passages are used tables, list headers are ignored.

+## Fine-Tuning BERT
+Compared to Pre-training, Fine-tuning is inexpensive as all the state-of-the-art results can be achieved with a few Hours of GPU training or 1 Hour of single TPU training.
+For different downstream task model is trained differently with available pairs of inputs and output.

+## Effect of Pre-training Tasks

+Terms
+- No NSP: A bidirectional model is trained onlu using MLM objective.
+-  LTR & No NSP: A left context only model is trained using standard Left-to-right (LTR) language model.

+1. Removing NSP hurts perfromance of QNLI, MNLI, SQuAD 1.1
+1. LTR & No NSP performs worse as compared to No NSP on all tasks.
+1. Adding BiLSTM on top of LTR significantly improved results on SQUAD, but worse than original BERT model
+1. BiLSTM's performance is worse on GLUE tasks.